 How long should you hold a stock?
 That all depends on your trading style.
-Whether you want to day, swing trade, or invest, each strategy is different.
-As a result, youi need to decide what’s best for you.
-How long do you want to hold a stock for?
+Each strategy differs in whether you want today, swing trade, or invest.
+As a result, you need to decide what’s best for you.
+How long do you want to hold stock for?

 Table of Contents

 - Introduction on How Long Should You Hold a Stock?

 Introduction on How Long Should You Hold a Stock?